vmwarechina/written/swift3.md

 return game["id": self.data[indexPath.items][0], "name": self.data[indexPath.items][1]]
 ```

-The error was along the lines of this operation taking too long to complete, suggesting that I find another way.
+The error was along the lines of this operation takes too long to complete, suggesting that I find another way.